EventStacks/website/pages/posts/automated-utopia-typescript.md

 library_last_version=$(cat ./package.json | jq -r '.version')
 ```

-### Auto generate the library
+### Auto-generate the library
 Next is to trigger the code generation when the API receives a version change.

 To achieve this I choose to add a generation workflow in the API library and one where the AsyncAPI documents are located, to remotely trigger the generation workflow.
-This is not the only way to achieve it, but it was the one I found must suiting in this case.
+This is not the only way to achieve it, but it was the one I found most suiting in this case.

 For the generation workflow, it's rather simple as all it does is execute the [`generate.sh` script](/posts/automated-utopia-versioning#the-bash-script), read the results of the generation process - and then create appropriate PR with the desired conventional commit.
 The workflow is then set to be triggered on [workflow dispatch](https://utensils.io/articles/trigger-github-actions-from-another-repo) which can be done remotely.